Skip to main content

 So what's the gap?

-It's not software.
-You can buy software.
-It's not money — the ROI on this stuff pays for itself in months, not years.
-It's not willingness — most owners I talk to know they need to modernize.
+The gap isn't software, money, or willingness.
+You can buy tools, the ROI pays for itself in months, and most owners I talk to already know they need to modernize.

 A CTO costs $250K minimum.
 A competent development team adds another $500K or more per year.
 That's $750K before you've built anything.
 And here's the real problem — those people don't want to work in construction.
 They go to Google, they go to fintech startups, they go to healthcare tech.
 Construction isn't glamorous.
 The talent that could transform this industry is being pulled in every other direction.